harigopal/blog.harigopal.in/_posts/2019-11-05-conventions-for-setting-up-a-graphql-server-on-rails.md

 Again, there's very little that's new here.

 1. Because `ApplicationQuery` includes `ActiveModel::Model`, we have access to all of the validation methods that we're familiar with.
+2. The `property` helper simply combines `validates` and `attr_accessor` into a single-step, and helps avoid bugs because the former depends on the latter.
 2. We can either process the request in the mutator directly in the `create_comment` method, or pass it onto a service as shown in the example.

 As with queries, there is an assumption that the `create_comment` method will return an object that responds to the _fields_ mentioned in the mutation class.
 In this case, that's `id`, and as long as the service returns a `Comment` object, everything should work as expected.